 There are no legal requirements, but general engineering consensus is that a typical Australian-made caravan needs about 10% of its full laden weight as tow ball mass.
-The typically lighter EU/UK products require 6%-7% of fully laden weight.
-The typically shorter (about 4 metre) camper trailers require 5%-7% but more is not a problem.
+The typically lighter EU/UK products require 6%-7% of the fully laden weight.
+The typically shorter (about 4 metres) camper trailers require 5%-7% but more is not a problem.
 Fifth-wheel caravans too are not that critical: 10%-25% is fine.

 Legal Maximum Towing Weights

 In Australia, for tow vehicles under 4.5 tonne, the maximum laden trailer weight is (currently and legally) the lesser of that allowed by the tow vehicle, tow hitch, or the maximum trailer mass.
 This overrides earlier legislation limiting towed weight to 1.5 times the tow vehicle’s unladen weight.
 Many believe these limits are too high for current caravan weights and towing speeds: see https://rvbooks.com/caravan-and-tow-vehicle-dynamics/

 Centre-axled trailers (legally known as ‘pig’ trailers) must not exceed 12.5 metres overall.
 The maximum distance from tow hitch to centre-line of the axle/s must not exceed 8.5 metres.
 The rear overhang must not exceed the lesser of 3.7 metres, or the length of the load-carrying area (or body) ahead of the rear overhang line.

 Trailer Dimensions – fifth wheelers